-1. Roast or boil your beetroot till tender (takes about an hour).
+1. Roast or boil the beetroot till tender (takes about an hour).
 Remove the skin.
 Roughly chop then purée.
 This can be done in advance.

-2. Preheat the oven to 180°C/Gas 4.
+2. Preheat your oven to 180°C/Fan 160°C/Gas 4.
 Pop the chocolate and beetroot into an oven-safe glass or metal bowl.
-Set it in the warming oven just till the choc is melted – it’s takes just a few mins, so check often.
+Set it in the warming oven just till the chocolate is melted – it takes just a few mins, so check often.

-3. Fold the melted choc and beetroot together.
+3. Fold the melted chocolate and beetroot together.
 Add the ginger (and cardamom, if using).
 Set aside to cool.

 4. Sift the flour, baking powder and salt into a large bowl.
 Separate the eggs.
 Whisk the yolks with the butter and sugar till pale and creamy.
 Whisk the whites till stiff and meringue-like.

 5. Gently fold the yolk mix into the flour.
-Then, fold in the whites - 1/3 at a time.
-Gently stir in the beet-choc mix.
+Then fold in the whites, ? at a time.
+Gently stir in the chocolatey beetroot mixture.

 7. Stand for 10 mins.
 Turn out and cool on a rack.
-If you fancy the icing on the cake, fold the mascarpone, cream cheese, sifted sugar and ginger togehter.
+If you're icing on the cake, fold the mascarpone, cream cheese, sifted sugar and ginger togehter.
 Slather over the top of the cake.
-Grate over the zest of an orange, if it takes your fancy.
-Tuck in.
+Grate over the zest of an orange, if you like.